RoryQo/Tuition-Variation-Research/README.md

 ## Model Summary
 The model results reveal significant predictors of tuition rates.
-The analysis provides estimates for each predictor, indicating that higher-ranked institutions tend to have lower tuition.
+The analysis provides estimates for each predictor, indicating that higher(numerically)-ranked institutions tend to have lower tuition.
 Significant predictors include institutional control, rank, median income, and expenditure per student.

 ### Regression Results